-Shareholder resolutions can have the effect of appointing and removing directors or changing the constitution.
-Section 109(2) of the Companies Act provides that notwithstanding anything in the Act or constitution, a meeting of shareholders may pass a resolution relating to the management of a company.
-However, section 109(3) goes on to provide that unless the constitution provides that the resolution is binding, it is not binding on the board.
+Shareholder resolutions can have the effect of appointing and removing directors or changing the company's constitution.

+Section 109 of the Companies Act provides broad rights for shareholders to have a reasonable opportunity at the meeting to question, discuss, or comment on the management of the company.
+Shareholders may also pass a resolution relating to the management of a company (albeit unless the constitution provides that the resolution is binding, such a resolution is not binding on the board).
 Therefore, an ordinary resolution that relates to the future direction of the company will generally be advisory only.
-It would, nonetheless, be a brave board that ignores such a steer from shareholders when the same voting thresholds would ordinarily apply to effect a change in the directors who sit on the subject board.
+It would, nonetheless, be a brave board to ignore such a steer from shareholders when the same voting thresholds would ordinarily apply to effect a change in the directors who sit on the subject board.